 Immediate steps must be taken by the government and opposition to avoid further militarization and ethnicization of the current political conflict.
 Allegations of human rights violations, torture and extrajudicial killings must be subject to independent investigation and perpetrators held accountable.

-The government should collaborate with the UNSC, OHCHR and the Commission of Inquiry, and reconsider its withdrawal from the ICC.
-The government should facilitate the deployment of African Union (AU) human rights observers and ensure that civil society and independent media can operate freely.
+The government should collaborate with the UNSC, OHCHR and Commission of Inquiry, and reconsider its withdrawal from the ICC.
+The government should engage constructively with the political dialogue led by the EAC, facilitate the deployment of African Union (AU) human rights observers and ensure that civil society and independent media can operate freely.

 The UNSC should condemn recent actions by the government to obstruct the Commission of Inquiry and ICC, and work with the government to implement Resolution 2303.

 The AU should impose targeted sanctions as decided by its Peace and Security Council on 17 October 2015.
-The UNSC should also impose targeted sanctions against any individuals deemed responsible for ongoing systematic human rights violations.
+The UNSC should also impose targeted sanctions against any individuals deemed responsible for ongoing serious human rights violations and abuses.